- Professionalise and increase effectiveness of the project proposal evaluation system;

 B1 stands for a quality project proposal, rapporteur or reviewer recommends the project to proceed to the next phase,

-C1 stands for average or below average project proposal, rapporteur or reviewer does not recommend the project to proceed to the next phase,
+C1 stands for project proposal, rapporteur or reviewer does not recommend the project to proceed to the next phase,

 Cn stands for a significantly below average project.